Different Types of Beehives

 The Flow Hive.
 Well, this hive style certainly caused an uproar in the beekeeping community.
 It sure got people talking about bees – so I guess that is a good thing.

 The selling point of the Flow Hive is the easy honey harvest method.
-These hives have special frames of plastic comb.
-There are designed so that you can harvest honey with the turn of a crank.
+These hives have special frames of plastic comb -designed so you can harvest honey with the turn of a crank.

 Unfortunately, the early promos for the Flow Hive made beekeeping seem just a bit too easy.
 Experienced beekeepers were up in arms over the lack of realism in the advertisements.